-Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82 or MA 91

-Surveys the basic physics of the atmosphere and the diagnostic tools of the meteorologist.
+Prerequisites: EN 50A and EN 52 or ESL 95 and ESL 99, and MA 82 Surveys the basic physics of the atmosphere and the diagnostic tools of the meteorologist.
 Includes some discussion of applied meteorology, forecasting, pollution, aviation and agriculture.
 Students cannot get credit for both PC 105 and PC 106.